TheThirdOne/random-sorting/README.md

 |   n   |     10     |     30     |     50     |     100     |     300     |
 |-------|------------|------------|------------|-------------|-------------|
 |Firefox|![FArray.sort-10](images/FArray.sort-10.png)|![FArray.sort-30](images/FArray.sort-30.png)|![FArray.sort-50](images/FArray.sort-50.png)|![FArray.sort-100](images/FArray.sort-100.png)|![FArray.sort-300](images/FArray.sort-300.png)|

+Out of the three main effecient sorting algorithms, which is most similar to these graphs?
+Heap and quicksort are clearly very different.
+However, merge sort has a sort of swept pattern that looks kind of like it; the intermediate steps for merge also look similar so it seems like a good bet.

 `n=10` shows an interesting pattern along the diagonal.
 It looks very similar to insertion sort, but is restricted to 3x3 areas of the graph.